FACTBOX-British PM Cameron's key battles in Brussels

 But Poland and its eastern allies want to limit to four years the period Britain can penalise their citizens.
 The text sets a maximum of four years during which an individual can be denied benefits.
 But it refers to the total period that a state can exercise the emergency brake only as " years, extendable for two successive periods of years and years".

 Britain would like that to add up to at least seven - equal to the period it did not exercise its EU right to bar Eastern European workers after they joined the EU in 2004.
-That early British welcome to workers from the ex-Communist east appears in the new draft, which says a right to use the emergency brake is mainly intended for countries that did not bar new members' citizens for a transition period.
+That early British welcome to workers from the ex-Communist east appears in the final draft, which says one ground for using the emergency brake relates to countries that did not bar new members' citizens for a transition period.
 That wording aims to reassure those worried that states other than Britain may try to use it.

+The final draft also includes the word "non-contributory" in defining the kind of benefits that can be withheld -- very few states other than Britain offer significant payments like that.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan